-Whether one has totally embraced South Africa’s Protection of Personal Information (POPI) Act or not – or truly understands the legal responsibilities it enforces upon businesses and organizations, there is no denying it has altered the scope of data protection, management and governance in South Africa.
+Whether one has totally embraced South Africa’s Protection of Personal Information (POPI) Act or not – or truly understands the legal responsibilities it enforces upon businesses and organisations, there is no denying it has altered the scope of data protection, management and governance in South Africa.

 POPI will become a reality and whilst South Africa’s public and private sectors still await the announcement of the start of the year grace period for market compliance, it will be of benefit to them to start preparing for the legislation sooner rather than later.